“The ultimate test of a moral society

 Colorado Haiti Project - www.ColoradoHaitiProject.org

-The mission of the Colorado Haiti Project is to share Christ’s love, through partnership with our brothers and sisters in Haiti, to improve the human condition.
+The mission of the Colorado Haiti Project is to share Christ’s love, through a partnership with our brothers and sisters in Haiti, to improve the human condition.
 Contact Eben Carsey (303-449-3041).

 Emergency Family Assistance Association - www.EFAA.org